 Plans to honour an unknown Australian soldier were first put forward in the 1920s, but it was not until 1993 that one was at last brought home.
 To mark the 75th anniversary of the end of the First World War, the body of an unknown Australian soldier was recovered from Adelaide Cemetery near Villers-Bretonneaux in France and transported to Australia.
 After lying in state in King’s Hall in Old Parliament House, the Unknown Australian Soldier was interred in the Hall of Memory on 11 November 1993.
 He was buried in a Tasmanian blackwood coffin, on which were placed a bayonet and a sprig of wattle.
 Soil from the Pozières battlefield in France was scattered in his tomb.

 - Read or listen to the eulogy delivered at the funeral service of the Unknown Australian Soldier, 11 November 1993

-Watch a video that describes how the Memorial will mark the 20th anniversary of the reinterment of the Unknown Australian Soldier
+Watch a video that describes how the Memorial will mark the 20th anniversary of the reinterment for the Unknown Australian Soldier